 Reapplying to the Adult Career Center

-Since Career Certification programs are comprehensive and not modular, students are expected to start and complete a program within the scheduled timeframe.
+Since Career Credential programs are comprehensive and not modular, students are expected to start and complete a program within the scheduled timeframe.
 If a student withdraws or is terminated from a program and wishes to return, he will need to wait until a new start date to reapply.
 Students that notified the Adult Career Center in writing prior to exiting or were terminated due to academic or attendance requirements and have a zero tuition account balance are permitted to reapply to the same program one time.
 The student will apply for enrollment in the program in its entirety, previous hours and course worked completed will not carryover.
 Application approval will be at the discretion of the Supervisor Adult Division.
 Depending on the timeframe and SAP at the time of withdrawal, financial aid may not be available.
 The student may need to renew their FAFSA to determine eligibility.
 Students that reapply may be eligible for the school’s interest-free payment plan only in the event that the student’s past payment history shows payments were made on-time and in-full.
 If a student did not make on-time, in-full payments the student is not eligible for a school payment plan.

 Students that exited without written notification or were terminated for Code of Conduct/Security violations are not permitted to enroll in any program or class at the Adult Career Center MCCTC.